magento/devdocs/guides/v2.1/javascript-dev-guide/bk-javascript-dev-guide.md

 ---

 ## Introduction {#overview-introduction}
-By default, the Magento application uses the <a href="http://requirejs.org/" target="_blank">RequireJS file and module loader</a> to optimize the time of loading pages with included {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} files, and to manage dependencies of JavaScript resources.
+By default, the Magento application uses the [RequireJS file and module loader](http://requirejs.org/" target="_blank) to optimize the time of loading pages with included {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} files, and to manage dependencies of JavaScript resources.

-You can follow the same approach when customizing Magento JavaScript, or <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/custom_js.html#disable_default_js" target="_blank">disable all the default scripts and their load by RequireJS</a>.
+You can follow the same approach when customizing Magento JavaScript, or [disable all the default scripts and their load by RequireJS]({{ page.baseurl }}/javascript-dev-guide/javascript/custom_js.html#disable_default_js" target="_blank).

-For information about how JS resources are located and configured, see the <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js-resources.html" target="_blank">JavaScript resources</a> topic in the Configuration Guide.
+For information about how JS resources are located and configured, see the [JavaScript resources]({{ page.baseurl }}/javascript-dev-guide/javascript/js-resources.html" target="_blank) topic in the Configuration Guide.

 ## What's in this guide {##js_contents}
 Topics of this book describe the following: